jdubois/nubesgen-cli/README.md

 ## Installation

-This CLI is available as a native image on major platforms (Linux, Mac OS, Windows), and as a Java archive.
-The Java archive will run everywhere, but requires a Java Virtual Machine.

-Releases are available on GitHub at [https://github.com/jdubois/nubesgen-cli/releases](https://github.com/jdubois/nubesgen-cli/releases) and in the following examples we will use the
-GitHub CLI to download them.

 ## Prerequisites

 __Tip:__ You can go to [https://shell.azure.com](https://shell.azure.com) and login with the Azure subscription you want to use.
 This will provide you with the mandatory prerequisites below (Bash, Azure CLI, and GitHub CLI).

-For this installation method to work, you need to have installed and configured the following tools:
+For the CLI to work, you need to have installed and configured the following tools:

 - [Bash](https://fr.wikipedia.org/wiki/Bourne-Again_shell), which is installed by default on most Linux distributions and on Mac OS X. If you're using Windows, one solution is to use [WSL](https://aka.ms/nubesgen-install-wsl).
 - [Azure CLI](https://aka.ms/nubesgen-install-az-cli).
 To login, use `az login`.
 - (optional) [GitHub CLI](https://cli.github.com/).
 To login, use `gh auth login`.
 This will automate creating the GitHub secrets for you, otherwise you will need to do it manually.

-## Donwloading and installing the CLI
+## Downloading and installing the CLI

+This CLI is available as a native image on major platforms (Linux, Mac OS, Windows), and as a Java archive.
+The Java archive will run everywhere, but requires a Java Virtual Machine.

+Releases are available on GitHub at [https://github.com/jdubois/nubesgen-cli/releases](https://github.com/jdubois/nubesgen-cli/releases) and in the following examples we will use the GitHub CLI to download them.

 <details>
-<summary>Donwloading and installing the CLI with Java</summary>
+<summary>Downloading and installing the CLI with Java</summary>

 To run the Java archive, you need to have a Java Virtual Machine (version 11 or higher) installed.